localstack/snowflake-docs/content/en/user-guide/snowpark/index.md

 title: "Snowpark"
 linkTitle: "Snowpark"
 weight: 2
-description: Get started with LocalStack Snowflake emulator and Snowpark
+description: Get started with Snowpark in LocalStack for Snowflake
 ---

 ## Introduction

 Snowpark library is a developer library for querying and processing data at scale in Snowflake.
 Snowflake currently provides Snowpark libraries for three languages: Java, Python, and Scala.
-The LocalStack Snowflake emulator facilitates testing Snowpark queries without connecting to the actual Snowflake instance.
-This guide provides instructions on using the LocalStack Snowflake emulator in conjunction with Snowpark.
+The Snowflake emulator facilitates testing Snowpark queries without connecting to the actual Snowflake instance.
+This guide provides instructions on using the Snowflake emulator in conjunction with Snowpark.

 ## Snowpark for Python

-The LocalStack Snowflake emulator supports the development and testing of Snowpark Python code in a local development environment.
+The Snowflake emulator supports the development and testing of Snowpark Python code in a local development environment.
 You can install the Snowpark Python library using the following command:

 {{< command >}}
 $ pip install snowflake-snowpark-python
 {{< /command >}}

-In this getting started guide, we'll use the Snowpark Python library to establish a connection to the LocalStack Snowflake emulator and employ a DataFrame to query a table named `sample_product_data`.
+In this getting started guide, we'll use the Snowpark Python library to establish a connection to the Snowflake emulator and employ a DataFrame to query a table named `sample_product_data`.

 ### Create a Snowpark Session

-The LocalStack Snowflake emulator operates on `snowflake.localhost.localstack.cloud`.
+The Snowflake emulator operates on `snowflake.localhost.localstack.cloud`.
 To create a Snowpark session in Python, use the following code:

 ```python
 from snowflake.snowpark import *